CrimsonBambi/Restaurant-Front/README.md

 is also able to keep track of the customer made reservations in a calendar view.

 ### For Testing

+To begin testing first visit [the server page](https://10.120.32.81/) and confirm that you trust this page.
+Then you can open the app and begin testing.

 On the home page the user is able to leave a reservation.
 Reservation is made by filling in a reservation name, reservation start date, reservation end date and the table the customer